erajasekar/cs-workshop/PITCHME.md

 What are you curious to know about computers?

-Note: I encourage you to ask whenever you have a question.
+Note: I encourage you to ask question whenever you have.
 Please don't hesitage.

 ---
 ## Are computers smart?